 Shortcuts lets you create custom workflows which can be triggered manually or indeed via Siri.
 The app is useful for automating activities in your daily life; you could turn the lights on when you get home, play your favorite music

 and send a text message – all with one action.

 Or let’s say you are an Atlassian consultant at Valiantys – you could get all the events on your calendar for the day read out loud and your next appointment’s destination mapped.
 It’s a nifty feature if you’re traveling from client to client!

-How the Shortcuts app and Jira instance works together
+How the Shortcuts app and Jira instance work together

 Shortcut works with actions, which are the single step in a task.
 With over 300 actions available, you can drag and drop different actions to create more sophisticated shortcuts.